Bart Becht

 Lambertus Johannes Hermanus "Bart" Becht (born 29 July 1956) is a Dutch businessman.
 An executive with more than 35 years of business experience working with consumer brands, Becht is the former Chief Executive Officer of Reckitt, which he led from 1995 to 2011 and former Partner at JAB Holding Company, which he joined in 2012.
 Becht announced his retirement from JAB in 2019.

 Through his role at JAB, Becht serves on the board of directors of several public companies, including Keurig Dr Pepper and Coty.

 Early life

 Becht received a Bachelor of Arts degree in economics at the University of Groningen, The Netherlands, and received an MBA from the University of Chicago, Booth School of Business.

 Career

 Reckitt Benckiser

-He joined the Benckiser side of the business in 1988, following a career at Procter & Gamble, and was named CEO of Benckiser's Household Products Division in 1995.
+Becht joined the Benckiser side of the business in 1988, following a career at Procter & Gamble, and was named CEO of Benckiser's Household Products Division in 1995.
 While Becht was CEO, Benckiser went public via an IPO in 1997 and merged with Reckitt & Coleman in 1999.

 While Becht led Reckitt Benckiser, he helped orchestrate the company's acquisitions of Boots Health Care International, Adams Therapeutics and SSL International.